jsonMartin/readwise-mirror/README.md

 The option "Only sync highlights with notes" will do exactly that: it will only sync highlights with notes.
 If an item in your library has only highlights without notes, it will not be synced.

+## Slugify Filenames

+The plugin provides an option to "slugify" filenames.
+This means converting the filenames into a URL-friendly format by replacing spaces and special characters with hyphens or other safe characters.
+This is useful for ensuring compatibility across different filesystems and avoiding issues with special characters.

+### Options

+- **Default**: The default behavior does not modify filenames.
+- **Slugify**: Converts filenames to a slugified format.
+For example, `My Book Title` becomes `my-book-title`.
+You can select a separator and whether the filename will be all lowercase

+To enable slugifying filenames, go to the plugin settings and toggle the "Slugify Filenames" option.
+Please note that this is a major change.
+You will end up with duplicate files unless you delete and sync the entire library.

 ## Templates

 The plugin uses three template types to format content, all using Nunjucks templating syntax: